-It was possible to inspect the flat entrance doors of some of the flats and it was confirmed that the current doors can be considered as notional FD30 fire doors.
+It was possible to inspect the flat entrance doors of some of the flats and it was confirmed that the majority of the current doors can be considered as notional FD30S fire doors.
 Referring to the LGA Guide, they are considered generally adequate at this current time.